DragoniteSpam/GameMakerTutorialTutorial/README.md

 # GameMaker Tutorial Tutorial

 GameMaker's currently running a [Helpful Dev Jam](https://gamemaker.io/en/blog/helpful-devjam), which means that we're going to be seeing an influx of tutorial-related content in the next few days.
-This is doubtlessly going to be a lot of peoples' first exposure to both following and creating tutorials, so here are two helpful guides to guide you through the process!
+This is doubtlessly going to be a lot of peoples' first exposure to both following and creating tutorials, so here are two helpful tutorials to guide you through the process!

 By the end of this tutorial, you will have read the word "tutorial" so many times that it no longer will sound like a real world.
 I'm sorry in advance.